Daron Payne: Professional career

 Payne was selected by the Washington Redskins in the first round (13th overall) of the 2018 NFL draft.
 On May 10, 2018, Payne signed a four-year contract worth USD14.4 million featuring a $8.56 million signing bonus.
 He recorded his first career sack in Week 3 against the Green Bay Packers.
 He finished his rookie season with 56 tackles, five sacks, a forced fumble and fumble recovery, and was named to the 2018 PFWA All-Rookie Team as a result.

+In the 2019 season, Payne had two sacks, 56 total tackles (32 solo), and two passes defended.

 In Week 14 of the 2020 season against the San Francisco 49ers, Payne forced a fumble on quarterback Nick Mullens, which was recovered and returned for a touchdown by Chase Young and would also recover a forced fumble by Young.
 In Week 15 against the Seattle Seahawks, Payne recorded his first career interception off a pass thrown by Russell Wilson during the 20–15 loss.
 Payne finished the 2020 NFL season playing 880 snaps and recording 54 tackles, 3 sacks, 3 forced fumbles, and an interception.
 He also recorded two sacks against Tom Brady and the Tampa Bay Buccaneers in the wild-card round of the playoffs.

 The team exercised the fifth-year option on Payne's contract on April 27, 2021, which guarantees a salary of $8.529 million for the 2022 season.
 He was added to the COVID-19 reserve list on August 1, 2021, before being re-activated on August 5.
 Payne and defensive end James Smith-Williams sealed the Week 11 win over the Carolina Panthers after they sacked quarterback Cam Newton on fourth down with less than a minute and a half left in the game.
+In the 2021 season, Payne had 4.5 sacks, 61 total tackles (35 solo), and one fumble recovery.